-I’m Emma, and I’m working on my PhD in Agronomy at UW-Madison.
-My research looks at the potassium needs of soybeans.
+I’m Emma, and I’m a PhD Candidate in Agronomy at UW-Madison.
+My main research project looks at the potassium needs of soybeans.
 I’m in a soybean and small grains agronomy lab, so when I’m not sitting on my computer with GIS open I spend a lot of time pulling soil samples and taking stand counts.

 Before starting my PhD, I received my MS in Crop Science and my BS in Forestry, Fisheries, and Wildlife at Ohio State.
 During undergrad I worked in a honey bee laboratory looking at landscape ecology and insecticide drift.
 My MS research was in management zone delineation for variable rate seeding in soybeans.
 You can learn more about my past and current research on my Publications page.

 In my free time I like to run slowly and dance enthusiastically.
 Sometimes I sit still long enough to make pysanky or sew.

 Want to keep up with my work here at Spatially Challenged?
 You can subscribe to the blog on the home page of the website, or follow me on Twitter (@EGmatcham).
 Thanks for reading!